project-monstera/monstera-app/README.md

 **[Project Monstera](/) is a POC from 4 french students.**<br/>
 The objective is to propose a solution for the vegetation of exteriors and interiors.
 A certain number of advices and suggestions of plants that can live in the same ecosystem will be proposed to the user.
+We using a database of plants scrapped from the [Hortipedia](https://hortipedia.com/) website.

 ## Table Of Content